This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Computed tomographic (CT) myelography is a procedure to examine your spinal canal.
-Contrast dye is used to help caregivers see your nerves, bones, or spinal cord more clearly.
+Contrast liquid is used to help healthcare providers see your nerves, bones, or spinal cord more clearly.

 HOW TO PREPARE: